KRFOSS/kali-docs/nethunter/nethunter-rootless/index.md

 ## Tips:

 1. Run `apt update && apt full-upgrade` first thing after installation.
-If you have plenty of storage space available you might want to run `apt install kali-linux-full` as well.
+If you have plenty of storage space available you might want to run `apt install kali-linux-default` as well.
 2. Firefox won't work on unrooted devices.
 Just replace it with Chromium via:
    `apt remove firefox-esr`
    `apt install chromium`